-\underline{\em I: Low-rank vis-\'{a}-vis sparsity.} Arguably, the most popularly endowed structure in high-dimensional regression is that the model parameter, $\bbeta^*$, is $r$-sparse.
-This work side-steps the sparsity assumption, but posits that the underlying in-sample covariate $\bX$ is described by $r$ nonzero singular values.
-These two notions of sparsity are related.
-If $\rank(\bX) = r$, then there exists an $r$-sparse $\tbeta$ such that $\bX \bbeta^* = \bX \tbeta$ (Proposition 3.4 of \cite{pcr_jasa}); meanwhile, if $\beta^{*}$ is $r$-sparse, then there exists a $\tilde{\bX}$ of rank $r$ that also provides equivalent responses.
+{\em I: Low-rank vis-\'{a}-vis sparsity.} The most popularly endowed structure in high-dimensional regression is that the model parameter $\bbeta^*$ is $r$-sparse.
+This work posits that the in-sample covariate matrix $\bX$ is described by $r$ nonzero singular values.
+These two notions are related.
+If $\rank(\bX) = r$, then there exists an $r$-sparse $\btbeta$ such that $\bX \bbeta^* = \bX \btbeta$; see Proposition 3.4 of \cite{pcr_jasa}.
+Meanwhile, if $\bbeta^{*}$ is $r$-sparse, then there exists a $\tilde{\bX}$ of rank $r$ that also provides equivalent responses.
 In this view, the two perspectives are complementary.
-From this, we argue that consistent estimation in high-dimensions requires some form of sparsity.

-With that said, it is difficult to verify if the underlying model is sparse, but the low-rank assumption on $\bX$ can be examined through the singular values of $\bZ$, as described in Section \ref{sec:choose_k}.
-It is also well-established that (approximately) low-rank matrices are abundant in real-world data science applications \citep{Udell2017NiceLV, udell2018big, xu2017rates}.
+With that said, it is difficult to verify the sparsity of $\bbeta^*$, but the low-rank assumption on $\bX$ can be examined through the singular values of $\bZ$, as described in Section~\ref{sec:choose_k}.
+It is also well-established that (approximately) low-rank matrices are abundant in real-world data science applications \citep{xu2017rates, Udell2017NiceLV, udell2018big}.

-\underline{\em II: Well-balanced spectra vis-\'{a}-vis restricted eigenvalue condition.} The second common condition in the literature captures the amount of ``information spread'' across the rows and columns of $\bX$, which leads to a bound its smallest singular value.
+{\em II: Well-balanced spectra vis-\'{a}-vis restricted eigenvalue condition.} The second common condition in the literature captures the amount of ``information spread'' across the rows and columns of $\bX$, which leads to a bound on its smallest singular value.
 This is referred to as the restricted eigenvalue condition (see Definitions 1 and 2 in \cite{loh_wainwright}), which is imposed on the empirical estimate of the covariance of $\bX$.
-This work assumes the spectra of $\bX$ is well-balanced (Assumptions \ref{assumption:balanced_spectra}).
+This work assumes the spectrum of $\bX$ is well-balanced (Assumption~\ref{assumption:balanced_spectra}).
 This assumption is {\em not} necessary for consistent estimation.
-Rather, it is one condition that yields a reasonable SNR, which guarantees both model identification {\em and} vanishing out-of-sample prediction errors.
+Rather, it is one condition that yields a reasonable $\snr$, which guarantees both model identification {\em and} vanishing out-of-sample prediction errors.